jpschewe/fll-sw/src/main/documentation/developer/DeveloperInformation.md

 # Copyright

-All of the code is currently Copyrighted by INSciTE.
+All of the code is currently Copyrighted by HighTechKids.
 Please make sure anything you add has the following sort of header:

     Copyright (c) ${year} INSciTE.
-All rights reserved INSciTE is on the web at: http://www.hightechkids.org This code is released under GPL; see LICENSE.txt for details.
+All rights reserved HighTechKids is on the web at: http://www.hightechkids.org This code is released under GPL; see LICENSE.txt for details.